Salgues8519/Salgues8519/README.md

 ### Hi there 👋
 ## I'm Rafael Salgues
 - I live in Brazil, northeast
-- I work in the administration and logistics sector and am transitioning into the development field (Backend and Frontend) 💻.
+- Experienced professional in logistics, administration, customer service, and technology.
+Transitioning to software development with Fullstack Developer training and studies in Computer Science & Cybersecurity 💻.
+Proficient in social media management, multimedia editing, and e-commerce.

 ## Connect whit me: